-To calculate the support ratio for the rate plan, all retirees and beneficiaries receiving a continuance are counted as one, even though they may have only worked a portion of their careers as an active member of this rate plan.
+To calculate the support ratio for the rate plan, retirees and beneficiaries receiving a continuance are each counted as one, even though they may have only worked a portion of their careers as an active member of this rate plan.
 For this reason, the support ratio, while intuitive, may be less informative than the ratio of retiree liability to total accrued liability above.
-The support ratio for all CalPERS public agency plans is 0.82.
-Note that to calculate the support ratio for all public agency plans, a retiree with service from more than one CalPERS agency is counted as a retiree more than once, consistent with how the support ratio is calculated for the individual rate plan.
+For comparison, the support ratio for all CalPERS public agency plans is 0.82 and is calculated consistently with how it is for the individual rate plan.
+Note that to calculate the support ratio for all public agency plans, a retiree with service from more than one CalPERS agency is counted as a retiree more than once.